 I still have a way to go.
 Plus, I live with a four-year-old and a grown man who undoubtedly has his own ideas about essentials.
 Encouraged by my progress so far, I’m planning to continue tidying my entire house over the next four to five months.

 Are you ready to make some positive changes?
-Take this free assessment, and see how well ordered your life environments are.
+Check out this article, and see how well ordered your life environments are.
 Then, choose one area to improve.
 I’d love to hear how it’s working for you in the comments below or via email.